radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/log-settings-commands.md

 **`- mergepath <mergepath>`**
 <br>[required] The path of the JSON-formatted logging configuration to merge with.

+>[!note]
->**Note – the value for this argument should specify the location of a logging configuration in either the file system (i.e. file:c/tmp/mylogger.json) or in Zookeeper (i.e. zk:log4j2-vds.json).
+>The value for this argument should specify the location of a logging configuration in either the file system (i.e. file:c/tmp/mylogger.json) or in Zookeeper (i.e. zk:log4j2-vds.json).

 **`- path <path>`**
 <br>[required] The path of the JSON-formatted logging configuration.
 The result of the merge operation is stored in the location specified by this argument.

+>[!note]
->**Note – the value for this argument should specify the location of a logging configuration in either the file system (i.e. file:c/tmp/mylogger.json) or in Zookeeper (i.e. zk:log4j2-vds.json).**
+>The value for this argument should specify the location of a logging configuration in either the file system (i.e. file:c/tmp/mylogger.json) or in Zookeeper (i.e. zk:log4j2-vds.json).

 **`- instance <instance>`**
 <br>The name of the RadiantOne instance.
 If not specified, the default instance named vds_server is used.